Nandinitalwar/Find-Title-Frequency/README.md

 # Inspiration:

 When first assigned to find the titles between these characters ("=="), I was confident I would be able to accomplish it as I had extracted text between a pair of delimeters before.
 However, the challenge was to find the top 10 most common titles, and I was excited to do that.
-The data structure that instantly came to mind was a HashMap, as I could associate the number of times a title had occured to
+The data structure that instantly came to mind was a HashMap, as I could associate the number of times a title had occured to the name of the title.

 # What it does: